anucecszl/NSGAN_aluminium/README.md

 - **elongation_regressor.joblib, tensile_regressor.joblib, yield_regressor.joblib**: Pretrained regression models that efficiently predict specific alloy properties.
 - **optimised_aluminium_samples.xlsx**: Resultant file showcasing optimized aluminium alloy samples derived from the implemented framework.
 - **requirements.txt**: List of project dependencies.
 Installation is achieved via `pip install -r requirements.txt`.

+## Contributions

+This project is a collaborative effort between Nick Birbilis and Zhipeng Li:

+- **Zhipeng Li**: Responsible for the coding and development of the models.

+- **Nick Birbilis**: Supervised the study and served as the lead Principal Investigator.

+## Contact

+For any inquiries, please reach out via email at [u6766505@anu.edu.au](mailto:u6766505@anu.edu.au).